localstack/localstack.github.io/content/docs/documentation/pro/index.md

 The AWS Transfer API provides the ability to create FTP(S) servers to make files in S3 buckets accessible directly via FTP.

-A simple example using AWS Transfer is included in this Github repository: https://github.com/localstack/localstack-pro-samples/tree/master/transfer-ftp-s3 .
+A simple example using AWS Transfer is included in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/transfer-ftp-s3).
 The sample creates an FTP server via the Transfer API locally, uploads two files via FTP to S3, and then finally downloads the files from the target S3 bucket.

 **Note:** The Transfer API does not provide a way to return the endpoint URL of created FTP servers.
 Hence, in order to determine the server endpoint, the local port is encoded as a suffix in the `ServerId` attribute, using the pattern `s-<id>:<port>`.
 For example, assume the following is the response from the `CreateServer` API call, then the FTP server is accessible on port `4511` (i.e., `ftp://localhost:4511`):
 ```